intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 Privacy Pass is an architecture {{?PRIVACYPASS=I-D.ietf-privacypass-architecture}} and a set of protocols being developed in the Privacy Pass working group that allows clients to present proof of verification in an anonymous and unlinkable fashion, via tokens.
-These tokens originally were designed as a way to prove that a client had solved a Completely Automated Public Turing test to tell Computers and Humans Apart (CAPTCHA), but can be applied to other types of user or device attestation checks as well.
+These tokens originally were designed as a way to prove that a client had solved a CAPTCHA, but can be applied to other types of user or device attestation checks as well.
 In Privacy Pass, clients interact with an attester and issuer for the purposes of issuing a token, and clients then interact with an origin server to redeem said token.